ayushnoori/program-synthesis/README.md

-# Bottom-Up Enumerative Synthesis
+# Bottom-Up Enumerative Program Synthesis

+🚨🚨PLEASE DO NOT GRADE YET🚨🚨

 Completed for [CS252R: Program Synthesis](https://synthesis.metareflection.club/) at the Harvard John A. Paulson School of Engineering and Applied Sciences, taught Fall 2023 by Prof. Nada Amin.

-## 🛠️ Inductive Program Synthesis
+## 🛠️ Inductive Synthesis

 The following notes are adapted from [*Introduction to Program Synthesis*](http://people.csail.mit.edu/asolar/SynthesisCourse/TOC.htm) by Armando Solar-Lezama.